 - Current Affairs Coverage: The questions extensively covered current affairs and incidences related to polity and governance either directly (questions numbered 6 and 7) or indirectly in questions where current affairs events inspired deeper conceptual thinking (questions numbered 11 and 15).

 - A qualitative analysis: This is the kind of paper where a student may have a lot of material to write and may even be convinced that she’s made a decent attempt, but as the questions are read in detail, they reveal their layers of specific demands, and the feeling grows that reproduction of generic-material will not be of good service to a paper like this.
-These students may need to reorient themselves to study the subject with some depth and personal engagement and read the current affairs with conceptual underpinnings.
+These students may need to reorient themselves to study the subject with some depth and personal engagement and read current affairs with conceptual underpinnings.

 Analysis: International Relations (GS 2)

-Length of the “International relations” Section in “GS Paper 2” 2021
+Length of the “International Relations” Section in “GS Paper 2” 2021

 - The international relations section had 4 questions (two 10 markers + two 15 markers).